ibm-cloud-docs/codeengine/add-registry.md

 | [Public Docker Hub](https://hub.docker.com/){: external}{: #dockerhub}| Use this option to pull existing public images from Docker Hub directly in your {{site.data.keyword.codeengineshort}} applications or jobs. <p>**Important**</p> <ul><li>This option might not meet your organization's security requirements such as access management, vulnerability scanning, or app privacy.</li><li>When you pull an image from Docker Hub to use with apps or jobs in {{site.data.keyword.codeengineshort}}, be aware of [Docker rate limits](https://docs.docker.com/docker-hub/download-rate-limit){: external} for free plan (anonymous) users.
 You might experience pull limits if you receive a `429` error indicating you have reached your pull rate limit.
 To [increase rate limits](https://www.docker.com/increase-rate-limits){: external}, you can upgrade your account to a Docker `Pro` or `Team` subscription.</li></ul><p>With public Docker Hub, you can:</p><ul><li>These images can be referred to directly when you create an app or job, no additional setup is required.</li><li>Includes various open source applications.</li></ul> |
 {: caption="Public and private image registry options" caption-side="top"}

-After you [set up access](/docs/codeengine?topic=codeengine-add-registry) to an image registry, you can deploy the images as applications or jobs in {{site.data.keyword.codeengineshort}}.

 ## Setting up authorities for image registries
 {: #authorities-registry}